Musgrave (firearms): History

+In 1972, work started on a new purpose built factory in Bloemfontain, which developed into a giant gunsmithing concern.
+RSA actions and earlier hammer-forged barrels were manufactured at Lyttelton Engineering Works.
 By 1989, Musgrave employed 220 people and produced 6,000 hunting rifles per year over a ten model range.
 Musgrave's product range diversified to include shotguns, sporting equipment, fuel locking devices and other items.

-Though Musgrave was an ARMSCOR subsidiary since 1971, the name finally disappeared under Denel control in August 1996.
-The end of this era came about when Musgrave's Bloemfontein facility was closed down and some of the equipment and personnel relocated to Lyttelton Engineering Works where hunting rifles under the "Vektor" (Vector) name were built for a short while, alongside the R4 assault rifle, Z88 pistol and other small armament which forms DENEL's main focus.
+In 1992, Musgrave was one of the businesses moved from ARMSCOR into the new Denel conglomerate.
+Denel abandoned the name in August 1996 when Musgrave's Bloemfontein facility was closed down.
+Some of the equipment and personnel relocated to Lyttelton Engineering Works (new Denel Land Systems) where hunting rifles were built under the "Vektor" (Vector) name for a short while, alongside the R4 assault rifle, Z88 pistol and other small armaments which form Denel's main focus.

-The dormant Musgrave name was revived by a private owner and new semi-custom built Musgrave rifles from the town of Ermelo, Mpumalanga, RSA entered the market.
+In 2009, the dormant Musgrave name was acquired by a private owner, Frikkie du Plooy.
+Manufacturing started at a new facility in Ermelo, Mpumalanga.
+The revived firm builds new semi-custom hunting rifles as well as an AR-15 variant - the Musgrave AR.

 The Musgrave RSA Target Rifle

-The single-shot Musgrave RSA action (sometimes marked "Lyttelton RSA") is based on Mauser's design and feature a controlled feed (claw) extractor.
+The single-shot Musgrave RSA action (sometimes marked "Lyttelton RSA") is based on Mauser's design and features a controlled feed (claw) extractor.
 The actions have a large flat bedding area underneath and a short case extraction port.
 The original Musgrave target rifles were fitted with 26.5" barrels and designated "7,62" (7.62×51mm NATO or .308 Winchester).

 The top part of the fitted hammer forged barrels (until c.
 1975) from Lyttleton, were encased by a handguard, while M&S 1/3 MOA rear sights were installed.
 Parker Hale 1/4 MOA rear sights were available as an option.
 Stocks were made of a dense and strong beech wood.
 The handguard is absent from later models, which had significantly bulkier fore-ends to allow for an open barrel with effective cooling while still reducing potential fliers due to contact between the free floated barrel and the shooter's fingers.
 Accurate Musgrave-manufactured button rifled barrels (with a slightly longer, parallel nox) were usually matched with these stocks.

 Musgraves were proofed by a recognised Proof-House.
 The SABS (South African Bureau of Standards) stamped the metalwork on a proofed rifle with two proofmarks in the shape of a capital letter "T" within "Springbok horns", one on the action (receiver), the other on the barrel.

 A SABS inspector fired a high pressure round through every rifle manufactured on Musgrave's site and signed off.
 Musgrave's quality control department did a rigorous functional test on every rifle, testing the trigger, safety catch, firing pin protrusion, extractor and headspace against strict standards while evaluating the rifle's accuracy.

 The South African Bisley Union site states: